 The DoD and federal government are missing out!
 So too are large segments of the industrial base.
-A result of an inability to conceptualize the obvious synergy between the Small Business Innovation Program (SBIR) and Other Transactions (OTs) and related authorities to improve the efficacy of both.
-Procurement contracts, though widely used to conduct research and development by the DOD, are not the preferred, or even appropriate, instrument for that purpose.
-Other Transactions (10 U.S. Code 2371 and 2371b) provide specific authority to award contracts for R&D, prototyping and follow-on production.
+There is an inability to conceptualize the congruency between the Small Business Innovation Program (SBIR) and Other Transactions (OTs).
+Procurement contracts (FAR), though widely used to conduct research and development by the DOD, are not the preferred, or even appropriate, instrument for that purpose.
+Other Transactions (10 U.S. Code 4021 and 4022) provide specific authority to award contracts for R&D, prototyping through follow-on production.
+They were made for R&D and prototyping.
 Congress has directed DOD to create a preference for using those authorities to conduct contracted R&D (section 864, National Defense Authorization Act, 2018).
-Using those instruments in the SBIR Program makes sense!
-Many small businesses lack knowledge in arcane government contracting practices.
-Why else are there hundreds of procurement technical assistance centers throughout the country?
-Partnership Intermediaries to aid DOD in assisting small businesses are also a growth industry.
+Using OTs in the SBIR program makes sense!
+Many small businesses lack knowledge, the overhead, time or desire to specialize in arcane government contracting practices.
+If the DoD wants to work with them, instead of turning them into mini-defense contractors or worse, it makes sense to do a better job meeting businesses where they are.
+SBIR and OTs offer that opportunity.

 This article establishes that Other Transactions (OTs) are legally preferred for contracted R&D and congruent with SBIR goals.
-Secondly, if more appropriate, it is Congressionally preferred.
-Also, less arcane and open to commercial principles, practices, and goals.
-Yet, they have only been used episodically by a few DOD organizations.
+Secondly, it is Congressionally preferred.
+OTs, if used with the correct intent, should be much less arcane (complex), and open to commercial practices and achieving shared goals, i.e. seeking win/win scenarios.
+Win/win scenarios are desirable and the result of intelligence in in action.

 In addressing these questions, it is pertinent to review the basic eligibility requirements for a company’s participation.
 This also addresses in part the second question.
 A company participating in the SBIR program must be: